 Those who are not baptized enter into formation for the Catholic Faith through a formation process known as the Rite of Christian Initiation of Adults (R.C.I.A.)
 Preparation for entrance into the church may take from one to three years, depending on when the candidates feels ready (s)he is ready to make the commitment the Catholic faith requires.
 The Sacraments of Baptism, Confirmation and Eucharist for adults are administered each Easter.

-If you are interested in becoming Catholic, if you know of someone who may be interested in exploring the Catholic faith, or if you are interested in any of the R.C.I.A. ministries, please contact Rose Ann Miller at 624-8962.
+If you are interested in becoming Catholic, if you know of someone who may be interested in exploring the Catholic faith, or if you are interested in any of the R.C.I.A. ministries, please contact our Religious Education office at 513-624-3146.